 Also, ensure that your teen knows to regularly check the tires’ tread depth.
 You can easily do this by grabbing a penny; if the tread depth does not reach the top of Lincoln’s head, you need new tires.
 It is also a good idea to take the time to change a tire with him or her so your teen is never stranded due to a flat.

 Another thing your teen will likely not get taught in driver’s education is the details of his or her need for auto insurance.
-To ensure your teen driver gets covered, contact Scavone Insurance Center.
+To ensure your teen driver gets covered, contact Scavone Insurance Agency Center LLC.
 Serving White Plains and the surrounding New York area, we can help you easily and affordably add your teen to your auto insurance policy.